claus/react-dat-gui/README.md

 * `max: number` - The maximum range for the number
 * `step: number` - The amount the number should increment each tick

+If your `step` prop is a float, `DatNumber` will ensure that your number field steps to the correct number of decimal places to align with the step that you've set.

 #### `DatPresets`

 Presets for the object which your `DatGui` is controlling can be supplied to this component as items in its `options` prop.
 A select field will be rendered which will allow you to easily switch between the presets.